guylamar2006/SteamNix/README.md

 Nix Flake for creating a SteamOS like experience on NixOS.
 Clean quiet boot like on SteamDeck.
 Two second shutdown time.
 Meant for those who primarily use SSH, but would like a SteamOS experience for games.
 For example, you own a MacBook Pro and don't care to use linux desktop software.

 # Requirements
-* Desktop PC (For SteamDeck see https://github.com/Jovian-Experiments/Jovian-NixOS )
+* Desktop or laptop PC, preferably with AMD GPU or iGPU.
+(For SteamDeck, see https://github.com/Jovian-Experiments/Jovian-NixOS)

 # Features
 * Zero Desktop Bloat.
 Gamescope is used as window manager.